wp-plugins/quotes-collection/readme.txt

 You can translate the plugin in your language if it's not done already.
 The localization template file (quotes-collection.pot) can be found in the 'languages' folder of the plugin.
 After translating send the localized files to the [plugin author](http://srinig.com/wordpress/contact/) so that it's included in the next update.
 If you are not sure how to go about translating, contact the plugin author.

 ==Changelog==

+* **2015-04-20: Version 2.0**
+	* Complete overhaul of the plugin.
+File organization modified, code refactored, the code is more class based.
+	* New and improved admin interface with
+		* Improved quotes list table using the `WP_List_Table` class
+		* Screen options to customize the number of quotes displayed per page and show/hide columns
+		* Search functionality
+		* Option to import/export quotes in `JSON` format
+		* An options page with options to customize the 'Next Quote' text, specify the maximum number of iterations for the auto-refresh feature, and enable dynamic fetching of the first random quote in cached websites.
+	* Multi-widget support added.
+Now as many instances of the widget can be added.
+	* Not-so-noticable, but important improvements to the markup generated for the front-end.
+	* `uninstall.php` added.
+Now, when the plugin is deleted, the plugin's database table, plugin options, all will be removed... no trace left behind.
+	* The translation template file `quotes-collection.pot` updated.
+Many of the translation strings have changed.
+Many new strings added, many old strings given up.
+	* Updated localization in Tamil, Hebrew, Slovak, French, Ukrainian, German and Norwegian (Bokmål) languages

 * **2012-12-16: Version 1.5.9**
 	* Fix for cases where random refresh always fetches only two quotes